-The potential physical effects of climate change could disrupt production on the Underlying Properties and cause Boaz Energy and other third-party operators to incur significant costs, thereby reducing cash distributable to Trust unitholders.
+The potential physical effects of climate change could disrupt production on the Underlying Properties and cause Boaz Energy, any successor to Boaz Energy, and other third-party operators to incur significant costs, thereby reducing cash distributable to Trust unitholders.

 Some scientists have concluded that increasing concentrations of GHGs in the atmosphere may produce climate changes that have significant physical effects, such as increased frequency and severity of storms, droughts, and floods and other climate events.
-Extreme weather conditions can interfere with production on the Underlying Properties and increase Boaz Energy's operating expenses.
+Extreme weather conditions can interfere with production on the Underlying Properties and increase operating expenses for Boaz Energy or any successor to Boaz Energy.
 Such damage or increased expenses from extreme weather may not be fully insured.
 If any such effects were to occur, they could have an adverse effect on Boaz Energy's results of operations and, as a result, the cash distributable to Trust unitholders.

-Additional restrictions on drilling activities intended to protect certain species of wildlife may adversely affect Boaz Energy's and other third-party operators' ability to conduct drilling activities.
+Additional restrictions on drilling activities intended to protect certain species of wildlife may adversely affect Boaz Energy's and other operators' ability to conduct drilling activities.

 In the United States, the ESA restricts activities that may affect endangered or threatened species or their habitats.
 Similar protections are offered to migratory birds under the MBTA.
-To the extent species that are listed under the ESA or similar state laws, or are protected under the MBTA, live in the areas where the Underlying Properties are located, Boaz Energy's abilities to conduct or expand operations on the Underlying Properties could be limited, or Boaz Energy could be forced to incur material additional costs.
+To the extent species that are listed under the ESA or similar state laws, or are protected under the MBTA, live in the areas where the Underlying Properties are located, Boaz Energy's abilities to conduct or expand operations on the Underlying Properties could be limited, or Boaz Energy or its successor could be forced to incur material additional costs.
 Moreover, Boaz Energy's drilling activities may be delayed, restricted or precluded in protected habitat areas or during certain seasons, such as breeding and nesting seasons.

-In addition, the designation of previously unidentified endangered or threatened species could cause Boaz Energy's operations to become subject to operating restrictions or bans, and limit future development activity in affected areas.
+In addition, the designation of previously unidentified endangered or threatened species could cause Boaz Energy's operations (or the operations of any other operator) to become subject to operating restrictions or bans, and limit future development activity in affected areas.
 For example, there have been renewed calls to review protections currently in place for the Dunes Sagebrush Lizard, whose habitat includes portions of the Permian Basin, and to reconsider listing the species under the ESA.
 If the Dunes Sagebrush Lizard or other species are listed, the FWS and similar state agencies may designate critical or suitable habitat areas that they believe are necessary for the survival of threatened or endangered species.
 Such a designation could materially restrict use of or access to federal, state and private lands.
 To the extent species are listed under the ESA or similar state laws, or previously unprotected species are designated as threatened or endangered in areas where the Underlying Properties are located, operations on the Underlying Properties could incur increased costs arising from species protection measures and face delays or limitations with respect to production activities thereon.